dsim115/Python_Projects/README.md

 - **Course Assignments** – Completed tasks and exercises from the course.
 - **Mini Projects** – Small, focused programs that demonstrate specific concepts like loops, functions, file handling, and object-oriented programming.
-- **[django_checkbook](Django_CheckBook)** – A web-based accounting tool where users can create accounts and manage transactions.
+- **Django_CheckBook** – A web-based accounting tool where users can create accounts and manage transactions.
 This project uses forms, templates, and backend logic to simulate basic accounting features.
-- **[Hello_World](hello_world)** – A simple web app that allows users to manage profiles via a dropdown menu.
+- **hello_world** – A simple web app that allows users to manage profiles via a dropdown menu.
 You can add or delete profiles through a clean interface.
-- **[Challenge1](SQL Plus Python)** – A project that incorporates SQL for data persistence.
+- **Challenge1** – A project that incorporates SQL for data persistence.
 Demonstrates database integration using SQL queries alongside Python logic.
+- **Project_Phonebook** - A simple projects that incorporates SQL for data persistenece and relationships with Python.
+Demonstrates a database integration usuing SQL queries alongside Python logic.
 - **Notes and Resources** – Useful code snippets, reference material, and personal learning notes.

 ## Purpose